hxu-hms/blank-pub-microsite/README.md

 ## Using the template

-### 1. In your GitHub account, [import](https://github.com/new/import) "labsyspharm/blank-software-website" as a new repo.
+### 1. [Import](https://github.com/new/import) "labsyspharm/blank-software-website" as a new repo.
+Set owner as labsyspharm*.
 Name your new repo with your website name.

+*\*Please set labsyspharm as the owner to allow us to keep track of all LSP related research websites and maintain it beyond your tenure in the lab.
+You can set your personal account as Admin to have the same level of control.*
 <br>

 ### 2. Edit files